Checklist for organising a street party

 A week before

-- Send out reminder for party and moving some cars
+- Send out a reminder for party about moving some cars if needed

 - Display legal order for road closure if you are required to

 - Set up road closure barriers and bunting etc.

-- Clear up and open the road after party
+- After the pary clear up and open the road

-- Share photos in window, street or websites etc.
+- Share photos in windows, street or online.